Triple WellBeing Practitioner Programme

 We begin with a timely question:

-£250 in-person (includes printed resource pack & catering)
+In-person course: £250 (includes printed resource pack, venue costs & catering)

 Why attend?

-You became an educator because you care.
-But when the system pulls you in all directions, it can feel hard to keep that care alive, let alone lead from it.
+We’re all driven by a deep desire to live well.
+But when the system pulls you in all directions, it can feel hard to keep that inspiration alive, let alone enable it in others.

-Maybe you’re navigating rising pressures, stretched resources or a growing sense of disconnection.
-Maybe you’ve sensed the gap between the world we’re preparing young people for and the kind of world we want to help build.
+Maybe you’re struggling with ever-increasing pressures, stretched resources or a growing sense of disconnection.
+Maybe you’re sensing the gap between the world we’re heading towards and the more beautiful world your heart knows is possible.
 You’re not alone and it’s not just you.

 This isn’t about working harder.
 It’s about working more humanely.

-The Practitioner programme is a space to step back, restore perspective and explore what becomes possible when care is no longer an afterthought but the foundation.
-It’s for educators who want to turn intention into action and lead by example in growing cultures of wellbeing for themselves, their students and their communities.
+It’s for those who want to turn intention into action and lead by example in growing cultures of wellbeing for themselves, their communities and the wider world.

 What to expect